 Stamps are often made by serial or parallel methods.
-A typical serial method is a pattern generator based on a scanned focused beam such as laser or electron beam.
+A typical serial method is a pattern generator based on a scanned focused probe such as laser or electron beam.
 For NIL, electron beam lithography (EBL) has become the standard for stamp fabrication, because not only many research laboratories own their in-house pattern generator, but also mask shops are available which provide standard solutions with high-speed machines.
 However, even then, serial processes are slow and costly.
 For large areas and high resolutions, EBL is still strongly limited in throughput.
-Therefore, for large volume fabrication, high-end mask-based DUV-photolithography are used.
-Particulary interesting for regular patterns (dot or line arrays), interference methods have become popular.
+Therefore, for large volume fabrication, high-end mask-based DUV-photolithography is used.
+Particulary interesting for regular patterns (dot or line arrays), interference or Talbot-effect based projection lithography methods have become popular.
 Here, specialized suppliers provide gratings, however often for niche markets.
 For 3-D surface patterns, solutions are far from being standards.
 New approaches -two developed within NaPANIL - have proven to meet a market demand